 No interchange fees, usually.
 As you probably know, if you're a merchant you pay a small percentage of your sale to the credit card issuer when a consumer pays with a credit card.
 Many credit cards, however, have worked out arrangements with credit card companies to process donations with no interchange fees.
 But in case it matters to you, Discover and American Express work with JustGive.org to process donations, and JustGive deducts a 2.25 percent transaction fee from your rewards.

-Some credit card companies require you have a minimum of rewards points to donate.
+Some credit card companies require you have a minimum number of points/rewards to donate.
 For example, American Express requires at least 1,000 points.
-"For every 1,000 points, $10 will be donated to your charity of choice," says American Express spokeswoman Desiree C. Fish.
-"There is no limit to the number of reward points you can redeem as donations, provided you have the available point balance in your rewards account," she notes.
+For every 1,000 points, $10 will be donated to your charity of choice.
+There is no limit to the number of reward points you can redeem as donations, provided you have the available point balance in your rewards account.

 Some credit card issuers require a minimum of 2,500 rewards points or $25 donations.

 Not every charity accepts credit card rewards.
 Your charity of choice may not be on the list that does accept rewards; however, it shouldn't be hard to find one that does.
 For instance, American Express gives cardholders the flexibility to donate their rewards to more than 1 million U.S.-based charities.